RSS isn’t new, it’s been around since the 1990’s but it’s massively undervalued and can help you transform the way you communicate with your audience

 So here’s a really quick overview of what you’re going to find on this page:

-This article is supported by FlipRSS, the ultimate rss-to-email solution, and SnipRSS a tool for creating custom RSS Feeds and capturing contetn as you browse the web.
+This article is supported by FlipRSS, the ultimate rss-to-email solution, and SnipRSS a tool for creating custom RSS Feeds and capturing content as you browse the web.

 What is RSS?